devonfw-tutorials/katacoda-scenarios/devon4j-kafka/step8.md

 }
 </pre>

 The @KafkaListener annotation binds the consumer to the 'employeeapp-employee-v1-delete' topic.
-When a message is passed to this topic the consumer will recive the message and will execute the consumer method.
+When a message is passed to this topic the consumer will receive the message and will execute the consumer method.

 The consumer method will pass the message to the processor class created in the previous step.
 For this copy the following code into the method.